CompuTec/computec-docs/processforce_versioned_docs/version-2.0/user-guide/costing-material-and-resources/revision-and-routing-costing-defaults.md

 ## Revisions

-ProcessForce can cost a product at a revision level.
+CompuTec ProcessForce can cost a product at a revision level.

 Within the Item Details form: